GabyML/w266_final_project/README.md

 We also used the US Census to get last names and race data.
 We downloaded the [Decennial Census Surname Files (2010, 2000)](https://www.census.gov/data/developers/data-sets/surnames.html) that can be found [here](https://www.census.gov/data/developers/data-sets/surnames.html)

 ## Corpus, Embeddings and their Code
+In total we generated 8 corpora and generated 8 embeddings using word2vec and applying CDS with last name intervention.
+The code to generate the corpora with CDS, to train the embeddings with the resulting corpora, and the resulting files with the models are [all in this google drive](https://drive.google.com/drive/folders/1nOpc3ULXsW9aIwnMD4uZvD9Uot34RHdL?usp=sharing).

 ## Experiments